-When a button is pressed on the transmitter, power is applied to the internal circuitry and the encoder is enabled.
+The Keyfob operates in the following manner: when a button is pressed on the Keyfob, power is applied to the internal circuitry and the encoder IC is enabled.
 The encoder then detects the logic states of the button data lines.
-These states are formatted into a 2-word transmission cycle which continues until the button is released.
-The encoder data is used to modulate the transmitter which conveys the data into free space through the antenna.
-Once data is received, a decoder IC is used to check the transmitter's address against an address saved in memory.
-If a match is confirmed, the decoder's outputs are set to replicate the transmitter's button states.
+The encoder data is used to modulate the transmitter, which, through the antenna, conveys the data into free space.
+The transmission cycle continues until the button is released.
+On the receiver side, a MS Series decoder IC is used to check the transmitter's address bits against the address saved in memory.
+If a match is confirmed, and if the decoder has permission to recognize the specific button being pressed, the decoder's outputs are set to replicate the transmitter's button states.
 These outputs can then be used to activate external circuitry required by the application.

 The transmitter is compatible with the LT and LR product families.
 For applications where range is critical, the LR Series receiver is the best choice due to its outstanding sensitivity.
-When the transmitter is combined with an LR Series receiver and an MS Series decoder, ranges of up to 750 feet are possible.
-Applications operating over shorter distances will also benefit from the increased link reliability and superior noise immunity provided by the LR Series receiver.
+When the Keyfob transmitter is combined with an LR Series receiver and MS Series decoder, ranges of up to 750 feet are possible.
+Applications operating over shorter distances will also benefit from the increased link reliability and superior noise immunity provided by the LR receiver.